edimaudo/Python-projects/data_analytics/Pleasefundthis/writeup.md

 ## Inspiration
 The inspiration for doing the analysis was listening the Exploding Kittens episode of <b>How I Built This</b> podcast by Guy Raz.
 The episode was talking about how an entrepreneur used crowdfunding to sell their card product.
 I wanted to explore this more from an analytics standpoint.

 ## What it does (Project Summary)
 The analysis looks at crowdfunding from different perspective leveraging visualization, analytics and machine learning.
 It focused on 4 core themes.
+The analysis was done using the zerve.ai platform.
 - **Category & Market Insights (The "Where")**: This theme establishes the environment.
 It helps the user get a good performance baseline.
 - **Performance Trends & Comparison (The "When & How Much")**: This theme focuses on benchmarking.
 It moves from what the market is to how it behaves over time and against expectations.
 - **Flow & Distribution** (The "Who & What"): This theme analyzes the mechanics of the crowd.
 It looks at how many people are involved and at what price points.
 - **Success Drivers & Indicators** (The "Why"): This theme attempts to find metrics that would drive crowdfunding outcomes.

-The analysis was done using the zerve.ai platform.
-A crowdfunding sucess classification model was built.
+A crowdfunding success classification model was built.
 I Peformed training and tested using the data using different machine learning models and experiments.
-I then settled on a gradient boosting model.  the finalized model had an accuracy of 66%.
-It was also built into a streamlit app.
+I then settled on a gradient boosting model.
+The finalized model had an accuracy of 66%.
-A web version was built using In the **streamlit**.
+A web app was built that covers the 4 themes and the predictive model using streamlit.
 It has an overview section, Country Insights, City Insights, Category Insights and Success Prediction.

 ## How it was built
 - The app was built using Crowdfunding data
 - zerve.ai served as the analysis and prediction platform
 - Python libraries were used for the analysis (Pandas), visualization (Plotly) and machine learning (scikit-learn)
-- Streamlit was used to deploy as web app
+- Web app built using Streamlit

 ## Key Insights
 The key insights are aligned to the themes show in the Project Summary section.

 ### Category and Market Insights
 1. **Creator Persona: Value vs. Volume**: Most creators are stuck in the "Struggles" phase; moving to "Star" status requires a rare "double threat" of high prices and massive popularity.
 See Createor Persona Value vs Volume chart for more details.
 2. **Cities by Success Rate**: High success isn't about being in a "big" city; smaller, specialized creative hubs like Edinburgh are much more effective for crowdfunding.
 This suggests that smaller, high-trust communities provide better support for local projects.
 See Cities by Success Rate chart for more details.